dhain/wsgi_lite/README.rst

 registrations, and then closes all the resources (or generators) when the request is finished.

-Objects are closed in the order in which they're registered, so that inner apps' resources are released prior to middleware resources being released.
+Objects are closed in the reverse order from which they're registered, so that inner apps' resources are released prior to middleware-provided resources being released.
 (In other words, if an app is using a resource that it received from middleware via its `environ`, that resource will still be usable during the app's ``close()`` processing or ``finally`` blocks.)

 Objects registered with this extension **must** have ``close()`` methods, and the methods **must** be idempotent: that is, it must be safe to call them more than once.
 (That is, calling ``close()`` a second time **must not** raise an error.)

+``close()`` methods are explicitly allowed to registering additional objects to be closed: such objects are effectively "pushed" onto the stack of objects to be closed, with the last added object being closed first.
+(Note that this implies that a ``close()`` method **must not** directly or indirectly re-register itself, as this would create an infinite loop of closing calls.)

 Currently, the handling of errors raised by ``close()`` methods is undefined, in that WSGI Lite doesn't yet handle them.  ;-)  (When I have some idea of how